 ICP = Ideal Customer Profile.
 What fleet is most likely to need and buy your product or service?

-To reach your ideal customers, it helps to have data about the companies, fleet vehicles, and contacts.
+To efficiently and profitably reach fleet accounts, it’s critical to have data about the fleet vehicles, in addition to B2B company firmographics and contacts.

 As we’ve worked with fleet data for almost 15 years, we’ve learned that not all fleet data is the same.
-You need to find the data that best matches the audience you want to reach.
-There’s also tricks to make the most of your budget.
+You need data that best matches the audience you want to reach.
+We also advise how to make the most of your budget.

 Once you’re receiving a steady stream of leads, you’re running campaigns and calls, and converting to customers, you’ll find some customers are more desirable for your business than others.

-This is when you analyze, and focus your data and lead generation on the best prospects for you.
+This is when you analyze your customer accounts and CRM database.
+Focus your data acquisition, demand gen, and lead generation on the best prospects for you.